swcarpentry/python-novice-inflammation/episodes/02-loop.md

 - "Use `len(thing)` to determine the length of something that contains other values."
 ---

-In the last episode,
-we wrote some code that plots some values of interest from our first inflammation dataset, and reveals some suspicious features in it, such as from `inflammation-01.csv`
+In the last episode, we wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.

 ![Analysis of inflammation-01.csv](../fig/03-loop_2_0.png)